valderman/ccwf/README.md

 --------

-The homepage is largely configurable from the build script, `website.hs`, which is divided into three sections.
+The homepage is largely configurable from the build script, `website.hs`, which is divided into two sections.

 The first section contains information which is likely to change as the course
 progresses: news items, lectures and files to be published on the course homepage.